tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-whitesource/usage.md

 4. Click **Save**.

-### Using the user interface
+### Using a JSON file

 The JSON file contains the information for creating a value stream and integrating with the WhiteSource server.
-The following table describes the information for the creating a UrbanCode Velocity value stream map.
+The following table describes the information for creating a UrbanCode Velocity value stream map.

 1. From a value stream page, download the value stream map.
 The value stream map is a JSON file used to define integrations.